 - Analyze student data and apply research to adapt instruction and to select appropriate materials to improve student performance and enhance inquiry and critical thinking.

 - Apply research-based principles to establish positive, safe, and secure student-centered learning environments that value effective communication and collaboration.

 - Engage in leadership opportunities, research, and participate professionally in ongoing learning.

-- Apply research-based instructional strategies to develop literacy knowledge and skills in reading/language arts and all content areas.
+- Apply research-based instructional strategies to develop competency in multiple literacies, and knowledge and skills in reading/language arts and all content areas.

 (3 semester credits each unless noted otherwise)

 Initial Courses (3 semester credits each, except if noted otherwise)

 These Course to be taken at the beginning of program